331uw13/xd/README.md

 # xd
 simple terminal file browser

-- i have no idea if there is really any real use for this
+- i have no idea if there is any real use for this